xiavincent/xiavincent/README.md

 ### Hi there 👋
 Thanks for visiting my GitHub page!
 I'm currently finishing up my undergraduate and master's degree at Stanford.
-My research code is currently in a private repository, but will be published publicly soon!
+My research code is in a private repository right now, but will be published publicly soon!

 I'm also working on developing my personal website here: https://github.com/xiavincent